olgierd/ad8317_powermeter/README.md

 * Measuring `average`, `max` (peak) and `min` power.
 * Ability to use an external RF attenuator
 * Headless mode - control over serial only
+* Display power in dBm, mW or W
+* External attenuator support - 0..60 dB in 10 dB steps

 ## Parts